This is the second part of The Secret of the Mystery of Christ Part 2. For Part 1 go here.

 Even the New International Version Study Bible acknowledges this, when it says: “The Hebrew noun Elohim is plural but the verb is singular, a normal usage in the OT when reference is to the one true God.
 This use of the plural expresses intensification rather than number and has been called the plural of majesty, or of potentiality.” — New International Version Study Bible, Grand Rapids: Zondervan, 1985, p.
 6.

 That God is speaking within Himself to His attributes.
 This point of view may appeal to some who say that God is Christ alone (Like Oneness Pentecostals).
 But this is highly unlikely as it isn’t even common for carnal man to do such a thing.
-And the record is being copied by man (Moses) for mankind to understand God.
+And the event is being recorded by man (Moses) for mankind to understand God.

 Speaking to Angels